Dallas IVF offers egg freezing to women who wish to preserve fertility

 - When you are ready to use your eggs, they will be shipped from the long-term storage facility and thawed in our IVF lab.
 At this stage, we combine eggs with your partner’s sperm to allow for fertilization.

 - Resulting embryos will be transferred into your uterus, and your physician will then monitor you for pregnancy.

 If you’re in your 20s or early 30s, have normal FSH values and respond well to fertility medications, then you may be a good candidate for egg freezing.
-At our Dallas fertility center, our egg freezing patients generally fall into one of three categories.
+At our Dallas fertility center, our fertility preservation patients generally fall into one of three categories.

 - Women in their late 20s, 30s, or early 40s who want to delay getting pregnant.
 Many women know that they want to wait to have children until they accomplish their professional and personal goals.
 Egg freezing can make this possible.

 - Women who have been diagnosed with cancer.
-Chemotherapy and radiation treatments can cause fertility problems, so egg freezing can be an excellent way to preserve fertility.
+Chemotherapy and radiation treatments can cause fertility problems, so fertility preservation can be an excellent way to preserve fertility.